-BTEC qualifications, Vocational awards (offered in Digital IT) and Cambridge Nationals (Health and Social Care) are particular types of vocational qualifications.
+BTEC qualifications, are particular types of vocational qualifications.
 Courses have been designed in collaboration with industry, so they can equip students with the skills and knowledge that employers are looking for.
 The qualifications offer a mix of theory and practice.